CVNRneuroimaging/infrastructure/config/notes/20150819-stowlerBircSystemConfig.md

-# stowler BIRC system config: pano.birc.emory.edu on 20150819
+# stowler BIRC system config: pano.birc.emory.edu on Wednesday 20150819

 _More config and testing to be done, but this is what I completed today._